Delphin Tshiembe

-Delphin Dougie Jerk Tshiembe (born 7 December 1991) is a Danish/Congolese footballer who plays as a centre-back for Fram Reykjavík.
+Delphin Dougie Jerk Tshiembe (born 7 December 1991) is a Congolese footballer who plays as a centre-back for FC ESPM.

 Club career

 HB Køge

 On 1 July 2013 it was confirmed that Tshiembe had signed a contract with HB Køge.
 He played his first match for the club on 25 July 2013 against Lyngby Boldklub.
 He played the whole match.
 In March 2014, Tshiembe suffered a bad knee injury, and was out for the rest of the season.

 AC Horsens

 On 27 January 2016 it was announced that Tshiembe had signed a contract with AC Horsens.
 He made his debut on 20 March 2016 against Vejle Boldklub.
 He played 68 minutes, before getting replaced by Jonas Gemmer in a 3–4 defeat in the Danish 1st Division.

 Hamilton Academical

 On 7 August 2018, Tshiembe signed for Scottish Premiership side Hamilton Academical.
 He left Hamilton in May 2019.

 HB Tórshavn

 On 27 February 2020, Tshiembe signed for Faroese club HB Tórshavn who had Danish former player Jens Berthel Askou as head coach.
 He left the club again at the end of 2020.